DA2I2-SLM/UEC-STD/README.md

 ```bash
 bash ./scripts/long_term_forecast/ETTh1_script/TimeMixer_ETTh1_test.sh 4 1 336 1
 ```
+- 4: A special mode of doing inference that evaluate the ECM
-Note: the testing length (336) can be different from the training length (384).
+- Note: the testing length (336) can be different from the training length (384).
 To do mass evaluation with different decoding lengths and error correcting rates:
 ```python
 python run_eval.py --data ETTh1 --model TimeMixer